All photos of the northern lights on this site are from: Lights over Lapland

 STF Abisko Tourist Station is the perfect base if you want to see the northern lights or visit Abisko.
 Here you can stay right underneath the northern lights with a view over the Abisko Alps, the mountain Nuolja, Lapporten and the large lake Torneträsk.
 You choose what form of accommodation suits you best – hotel, hostel or your own cabin.
 Breakfast, lunch and dinner are served in the popular KRAV-labelled restaurant which is licensed to serve alcohol.
 Locally grown food and organic produce are served here with an unbeatable panoramic view over the mountains.

 Just next to Abisko Tourist Station, at the top of the mountain Nuolja in Abisko National Park is the viewpoint STF Aurora Sky Station.
-You can get here smoothly with a chairlift to either ski during the day (from 19/02/2021), or to experience the northern lights in the evening.
+You can get here smoothly with a chairlift to either ski during the day (please check opening dates and hours here), or to experience the northern lights in the evening.
 At the Aurora Sky Station there is a viewing tower and a large outdoor terrace where you can view the northern lights and enjoy a magical view of Lapporten and the Abisko mountains.
 There is also a warming fire and a cosy café where you can buy coffee and cakes.

 In order to go up with the chairlift in the evening in winter you need to book a guided northern lights activity.
 These take place in groups and the price includes the lift ticket, a guide, warm clothes and access to the Aurora Sky Station.
 In addition to this, we promise exciting stories and facts about the northern lights, as well as help with camera settings for those who want to try to capture images of the light phenomenon.
 Read more about the activity “Visit Aurora Sky Station at night”.